Chenxuan-Liu/Transit-Simulator-and-Visualization/Lab_08_Feedback.md

 #### Testing Mutant 5 for failure

-+ Pass: At least one test failed for Mutant 5
++ Fail: There is no test case for this mutant (since all tests pass).
+   - Reason - 1/1/2016 to 3/1/2016 is 60 days, but this version returns 59

 #### Testing Mutant 6 for failure